 There are plenty of reasons to be downhearted about things.
 Google Reader is going away, reminding us all that many of our favorite digital tools are not really ours at all.
-Our private lives have become products and there’s no place to hide.
+Our private lives have become products, and there’s no place to hide.
 Serials prices keep going up.
 Higher education is underfunded, under assault, and unaffordable.
 Income inequality is worse than it’s been in my lifetime.
 The bankers who brought us the great recession are making out like bandits, bandits who haven’t yet been arrested and probably won’t be.
 Yet we’re constantly being told by overpaid campus leadership that we need to operate more like a business.
-You mean, like those ones that are laying workers off, hoarding cash, and paying their CEOs crazy amounts of money?
+You mean, like those that are laying off workers, hoarding cash, and paying their CEOs crazy amounts of money?
 Somehow, I don’t see that act-like-a-business thing working out for us.

 - It’s never boring.
 There is always something new coming along, something to learn, something to try out, some new idea to consider.
 It’s hard to get in a rut when no two days are alike.
 Anyone who claims our profession is doomed to extinction hasn’t used a library in a very long time.

-- The work we do is important, but we don’t get hammered by our user community the minute something goes wrong the way IT department do.
+- The work we do is important, but we don’t get hammered by our user community the minute something goes wrong the way IT departments do.
 Our users trust us to figure it out and generally give us the time to troubleshoot without complaint.
 Considering how deeply frustrating it is to me when a book I’ve run into the stacks to retrieve isn’t where it’s supposed to be or a link doesn’t resolve the way it should, I’m grateful our patrons are as patient with our failings as they are.

 - We get to help students find their way in the world of ideas.
 There’s something magical about that moment when you can see it click, when a student realizes knowledge is something she participates in creating, that she has a voice that matters.
 It’s a renewable pleasure.
 New students arrive every year!